streamsend-io/docsify/overview.md

 Stream files (any content, any size) using a Kafka Cluster.

-A Streamsend file-chunk pipeline is a fancy way to send a file:

 ## What does a Streamsend file-chunk pipeline do?

-A file-chunk streming pipeline must operate as a complete pipeline with Uploaders producing messages, and Downloaders consuming messages from the same topic.
+A Streamsend file-chunk pipeline is a fancy way to send a file: operating end to end with Uploaders producing messages and Downloaders consuming messages using the same topic.

 <div style="display: flex; flex-direction: column; width: 100%; max-width: 900px; margin: 20px auto; background: white; border-radius: 8px; padding: 15px; box-shadow: 0 2px 6px rgba(0,0,0,0.1);">
   <div style="display: flex; gap: 20px;">